Go to Content

 • Parental consent: The parents of a minor must consent before an abortion is provided.

 * Please note that Planned Parenthood does not offer abortion services in North Dakota.
-If you are seeking abortion care in the state of North Dakota please visit the Red River Women’s Clinic in Fargo.
+If you are seeking abortion care, please visit the Red River Women’s Clinicin Moorhead, Minnesota or connect with Planned Parenthood North Central States to see your options for accessing care at a Planned Parenthood health center.

 Email Sign Up

-Sign up for action alerts and stay up to date on the latest issues affecting abortion access in North Dakota and ways to stand with Planned Parenthood.
+Sign up for action alerts and stay up to date on the latest issues affecting abortion access in North Dakota and ways to fight for Planned Parenthood.

 SIGN UP